 - Warning: in addition to advising of current occurrences of non-compliance this written record also warns of possible escalating enforcement action if non-compliance continues

-- Order: creates new requirements to prevent or remedy pollution
+- Order: creates new requirements to prevent or remedy pollution or pesticide-related issue

 - Administrative Monetary Penalty: financial penalties up to $75,000

 - Administrative Sanction: suspension or cancellation of a permit or approval

 Detailed information on all compliance responses available under EMA and the IPMA is found in the Compliance and Enforcement Policy and Procedures (PDF, 1.4MB).

 The Conservation Officer Service uses additional compliance tools to address non-compliances.
 These tools are generally more prosecutorial in nature and include but are not limited to, violation tickets, court convictions and restorative justice.